Astro’s Playroom is a brilliant showcase for a brilliant controller

 And then there’s the adaptive triggers, the other major new feature of the DualSense.
 This enables the controller to add resistance to the two main trigger buttons.
 In this level, this comes into play during sections where you get inside a spring suit.
 You now move around while pushing down a trigger and then releasing to bounce.
 As you push on that trigger, the resistance you feel gives you the impression that you’re actually pushing down on a tightening spring.

 Astro’s Playroom also makes use of some more familiar controller features.
 Just like the PlayStation 4’s DualShock 4, the device has a touchpad in the middle.
 Remember that bouncy suit I mentioned?
-Well, when you jump inside, you have to zip the suit on my running your finger up the touchpad.
+Well, when you jump inside, you have to zip the suit on by running your finger up the touchpad.
 Sure, it’s gimmicky, but the vibrations from the haptic feedback make it a fun a moment.
 The DualSense also has motion sensors, which have been standard for PlayStation controllers since the PlayStation 3.
 When bouncing around in that spring suit, you have to tilt you controller to aim your jumps.

 The DualSense also has a built-in microphone.
 That could make chatting with friends easier if you don’t want to wear a headset, but Astro Boy also has some fun with it.
 In the cooling station level, you come across a platform on water with an attached fan.
 You have to blow into your controller to make the platform move.